Lemon Strawberry Shortcake

-- In another large bowl, combine the flour, sugar, baking powder and salt.
+- Preheat oven to 400°.
+In another large bowl, combine the flour, sugar, baking powder and salt.
 Cut in butter until mixture resembles coarse crumbs.
-Combine the milk, egg yolk and lemon peel; stir into crumb mixture until a soft dough forms (dough will be sticky).
+Combine the milk, egg yolk and lemon zest; stir into crumb mixture until a soft dough forms (dough will be sticky).

 - Turn onto a lightly floured surface; knead 10 times.
 Divide dough into 4 pieces.
 Gently pat or roll each portion into a 3/4-in.-thick circle.
 Place 2 in. apart on an ungreased baking sheet.

-- Bake at 400° for 8-10 minutes or until golden brown.
+- Bake until golden brown, 8-10 minutes.
 Remove to a wire rack; cool for 15 minutes.

-- Meanwhile, in a small bowl, combine butter and lemon peel; set aside.
+- Meanwhile, in a small bowl, combine butter and lemon zest; set aside.
 In another small bowl, beat cream until it begins to thicken.
 Add sugar; beat until stiff peaks form.

 - To assemble, split shortcakes in half.
 Place cake bottoms on dessert plates; spread with lemon butter.
 Top with half of the strawberries and whipped cream.
 Replace shortcake tops; top with remaining berries and cream.